nus-cs2113-AY2122S1/ip/README.md

 ### `Schedule` - List all tasks on specific date.

-Check schedule on specific date
+Check schedule on specific date and show lsit of tasks in sorted order.

 Format: `schedule <yyyy-MM-dd>`